emiago/diago/README.md

 - [API Docs](https://emiago.github.io/diago/docs/api_docs/)
 - [GO Docs](https://pkg.go.dev/github.com/emiago/diago)

-*If you find this project useful and you want to support/sponzor or need help in your projects, you can contact me on* [mail](mailto:emirfreelance91@gmail.com)
+*If you find this project useful and you want to support/sponsor or need help in your projects, you can contact me on* [mail](mailto:emirfreelance91@gmail.com)

-Follow me on [X/Twitter](https://twitter.com/emiago123) for regular updates
+Follow me on [X/Twitter](https://twitter.com/emiago123) for regular updates.

 ## Contributions
-Please open first issues instead PRs.
-Library is under development and could not have latest code pushed.
+Please open issues first instead of submitting PRs.
+The library is under development and may not have the latest code pushed.

 ## Usage

-Checkout more on [Getting started](https://emiago.github.io/diago/docs/getting_started/) but for quick view here is echotest (hello world) example.
+Check out more in [Getting started](https://emiago.github.io/diago/docs/getting_started/) but for quick view, here is echotest (hello world) example.
 ```go
 ua, _ := sipgo.NewUA()
 dg := diago.NewDiago(ua)